tecknut/religionfusion/README.md

 # P0rn
 Any kind is fine, except child p0rn or animal p0rn

+# After Life Benefits
+We'll get together and provide after life benefits, but we're not entirely sure if we can deliver.
+So, just to be safe, live a good life in the present

 # Is this a parody or joke?
 Someone started Star Wars as a religion, but nobody is offended.
 This is a legit religion that promotes its followers to be good people.
 Why is that offensive?